Karel Geraerts: Coaching career

 After a two-year spell as technical co-ordinator at Oostende, Geraerts became assistant coach at Union SG in 2019, culminating in promotion to the top flight of the Belgian Pro League after 48 years away in 2021.
 Confounding expectations, Union challenged for the title at the first attempt under Geraerts and head coach Felice Mazzu.
 After leading the league for exactly 200 days, Union lost back-to-back play-off games against Club Brugge to finish second behind the Bruges side in the 2021-22 title race.

 With Mazzu tempted away by Anderlecht within a week of season's end, Geraerts stepped up to become a head coach for the first time, succeeding Mazzu.
 For the 2022-23 season, Union were in the top four throughout, without ever leading at the end of a matchweek.
-But as one of three clubs still in contention for the title heading into the final day, Union's 1-0 lead over Club Brugge would have been enough to clinch their first crown since 1938, until conceding three goals in stoppage time, as Royal Antwerp earned a point at K.R.C.
+But as one of three clubs still in contention for the title heading into the final day, Union's 1–0 lead over Club Brugge would have been enough to clinch their first crown since 1938, until conceding three goals in stoppage time, as Royal Antwerp earned a point at K.R.C.
 Genk to finish ahead of both Genk and Union.

 Talks on an improved contract between Geraerts and the fiscally-sensible Union broke down, and within weeks of almost guiding them to the league crown, Geraerts' contract was not renewed.
 He moved to Schalke 04 in October 2023, keeping them in the 2.Bundesliga by finishing tenth, twelve points above relegation.
-However, a poor start to the following season saw Schalke win only four points from their first five games, and when a 3-0 lead over Darmstadt turned into a 5-3 home loss, Geraerts and sporting director Marc Wilmots were dismissed on 21 September 2024.
+However, a poor start to the following season saw Schalke win only four points from their first five games, and when a 3–0 lead over Darmstadt turned into a 5–3 home loss, Geraerts and sporting director Marc Wilmots were dismissed on 21 September 2024.

-On 18 June 2025, Geraerts signed a two-year contract with recently-relegated Ligue 2 side Reims.
+On 18 June 2025, Geraerts signed a two-year contract with recently relegated Ligue 2 side Reims..
+Despite reaching a 6th-placed finish in the 2025–26 Ligue 2, Geraerts left Reims by mutual consent at the start of next season after failing to reach the promotion playoffs.